 Honors in the Major Undergraduate students can receive honors distinction in their major on their transcripts by successfully completing a CSSH honors research project.
 Students need not be members of the university-wide Honors Program to receive Honors in the Major.
 Ordinarily the scholarly project will be a single project pursued for two semesters and, although the project need not be done for academic credit, it will be equivalent to the work required by a minimum of 8 semester hours of academic coursework.
 Students carrying out an honors project will ordinarily register for XXXX 4970 Junior/Senior Honors Project 1 one semester and XXXX 4971 Junior/Senior Honors Project 2 in the subsequent semester, where XXXX is the departmental prefix.
 With the consent of the department, the student may register for one semester of another appropriate course with the departmental prefix.
 Applications are due in the fall semester of students’ final year.

 Provost Office’s Undergraduate Research and Creative Endeavor Awards The Provost’s Undergraduate Research and Creative Endeavors Awards offer financial and academic support to Northeastern students seeking to conduct original projects of their own design.
 The goal of the program is to encourage students representing a wide range of majors/disciplines to carry out both early and advanced independent research and creative endeavors under the mentorship of Northeastern faculty members.
-You will be informed of the selection committee's decision by the end of November for Spring 2017 Funding and March for Summer 2017 Funding.

 Undergraduate Research Initiative The Undergraduate Research Initiative (URI) encourages undergraduate students in the College of Social Sciences and Humanities to carry out research and other creative activities in collaboration with, or under the close supervision of, faculty members with relevant research expertise.
 With the support of this fund, the College aims to help undergraduate students develop or enhance research competencies, including formulating research questions, developing a theoretical framework, defining the scope of a project and writing a proposal, developing a literature review, collecting data, conducting analysis, and writing up results.
 Students can request up to $1500.
-Applications are due on October 31st for Spring 2017 and March 15th for Summer 2017 Funding.

 Brudnick Center Student Research Award (spring deadline for Summer Research) Brudnick Center on Violence and Conflict supports research that seeks solutions to problems of hostility and hatred arising from inter-group conflict and differences.
 The expectation is that the research results will lead to increased understating of the sources of inter-group tension and hatred in order to promote cooperation between and among groups.
-Please inquiry with Gordana Rabrenovic (firstname.lastname@example.org) for more information.
-Applications are due in mid-March for Summer and Fall 2017.
+Please inquiry with Gordana Rabrenovic (email@example.com) for more information.

 Regional and National Fellowship Programs The Office of Fellowships provides assistance for students interested in applying for an array of national and regional fellowship programs.
 Students can get more details about available fellowships and application deadlines at: http://www.northeastern.edu/fellowships/